 Yes!
 We encourage you to watch the movies prior to attending service.
 We have no qualms about ruining the end for you…don’t say we didn’t warn you!

 No way…that would take entirely too long!
 We show a handful of clips from the movie throughout the message.

 Where can I watch these movies?

-Well…since video rental stores have pretty much gone the way of the dodo, we suggest using Redbox for DVD rentals.
-If you’re kind of tech savvy, we’ve provided links to online content through iTunes, Google Play and YouTube.
+We suggest using Redbox for DVD rentals.
+We’ve also provided links, to online content through iTunes, Google Play and YouTube.

 I don’t watch certain kind of movies…what should I do?